gabe565/transsmute/README.md

 | `--kemono-enabled`     | `TRANSSMUTE_KEMONO_ENABLED`     | Kemono API enabled.                                                          | `true`                           |
 | `--kemono-hosts`       | `TRANSSMUTE_KEMONO_HOSTS`       | Kemono API hosts, where the key is the URL prefix and the value is the host. | `kemono=kemono.su`               |

+Command-line help reference is also available in [docs](./docs/transsmute.md).

 ### DockerHub

 DockerHub credentials are only required to access private repositories.